graduateshotline logo

 The High School receives the test report around the same time as the student.
 They can also access an online image of the writing essay along with the reader's comments.
 The high school then uses the report to analyze the student's weaknesses and strengths.
 The student can work on their weaknesses and the school uses the results to improve the curriculum.

-The College Report is sent to the four colleges or scholarship agencies the student had requested to initially.
+The College Report is sent to the four colleges or scholarship agencies the student had requested initially.
 In addition, the student can choose two more colleges to send the score to.
 The college report is ready within a week of scoring or when the student orders it.
-It is sent depending upon the said college's schedule.
+It is sent depending on the said college's schedule.
 Most colleges accept results every two weeks.
 Colleges can also access the online writing essay image and view the reader's comments.

 Delay in Receiving ACT Score